-- PayPal, cash or cheque can be used when payments are due to the National Youth Arts Trust – either via our PayPal page, via our PayPal payment device or cash or cheques for transactions made face-to-face.
+- Debit or Credit card, PayPal, cash or cheque can be used when payments are due to the National Youth Arts Trust – either via our website, PayPal page, via our PayPal payment device or cash or cheques for transactions made face-to-face.
 Cheques must be made payable to the National Youth Arts Trust.

 - Payments made by the National Youth Arts Trust will be paid by bank transfer with a valid invoice.
 Payments will be made per our Internal Financial Control procedures with dual authorisation.

 - Payments regarding our bursary scheme will be made as follows; tuition fees will be paid directly to the place of tuition and any other costs incurred, which NYAT has agreed to cover, will be paid directly to the bursary recipients via bank transfer on presentation of the appropriate receipts.